TranscodeSF/classwork/homework/week1/assignment.md

 ## 4. Reading

-Read chapter 1 of How to Think Like a Computer Scientist
+Read chapter 1 of *Think Python: How to Think Like a Computer Scientist*

 Most readings for the beginning of the class will come from this textbook.
-You can find this in the class resources directory as a pdf, but you can also access it online [here](http://www.greenteapress.com/thinkpython/thinkCSpy/html/chap01.html)
+You can also access it online [here](http://www.greenteapress.com/thinkpython/)

 ## 5. Finally: